FraLaz1971/cexamples/README.md

 	make

-A file named *refman.pdf* containing the auto-generated documentation.
+After the latex compiling process is completed, a file named *refman.pdf* containing the auto-generated documentation will lay in the same directory.
 ## Content
 ### here the contained files list
     ../cexamples